chdprimary/javascript-practice/README.md

 - [ ] Read / comprehend the code for an open source JS project on Github like <a href="https://github.com/hpneo/gmaps">GMaps</a>
 - [ ] For that matter, contribute to an open source project by helping resolve its open issues
   - [ ] <a href="https://guides.github.com/activities/contributing-to-open-source/">Contributing to Open Source on GitHub</a>
+- [ ] Learn a bit more about [isomorphic JavaScript](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/)
 - [ ] Learn a bit about Vagrant (Keep development environments in sync)
 - [ ] Learn a bit about Docker (Deploy your app to run on ANY Linux environment)
 - [ ] Learn a bit about [Electron](http://electron.atom.io/) (Build desktop apps with web app technologies)